abhirockzz/mcp_kusto/README.md

 3. **get_table_schema** - Gets the schema of a specific table in an Azure Data Explorer database.
 4. **execute_query** - Executes a read-only KQL query against a database.

 > Word(s) of caution: As much as I want folks to benefit from this, I have to call out that Large Language Models (LLMs) are non-deterministic by nature and can make mistakes.
-I would recommend you to **always validate** the results before making any decisions based on them.
-As far as the queries are concerned (based on the `execute_query` tool response), unless absolutely sure, **do not** execute them directly in your cluster.
+I would recommend you to **always validate** the results and queries before making any decisions based on them.

 Here is a sneak peek: